prdatur/phpminer/README.md

 PHPMiner is a nice looking web interface for cgminer in conjunction with a graphiccard.
 If you running your mining machine under linux, this is probably the system you want.

-What does PHPMiner can do?
+How does it work?
 ===========
-PHPMiner connections through the API from CGMiner, there you will be able to get the current status of your devices.
+PHPMiner connects through the API from CGMiner, there you will be able to get the current status of your devices.
-Also you can set minitor values for temperature, load and hashrate.
-PHPMiner is able to check those values periodicly and can send notifications to different systems if for example the GPU Temerature is to high.
+Also you can set monitor values for temperature, load and hashrate.
+PHPMiner is able to check those values periodicly and can send notifications to different systems if for example the GPU Temerature is too high.
 PHPMiner can also check if CGMiner is running and if not it can automatically try to restart it.
 If a GPU Died and a CGMiner "defunc" process exist, PHPMiner can check those issues too and can reboot your machine.
 This will prevent you machine from long mining timeouts.